b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 2. MINOR version when you add functionality in a backward compatible manner
 3. PATCH version when you make backward compatible bug fixes

 The Semantic Versioning (aka 'SemVer') specification was originally authored by [Tom Preston-Werner](https://tom.preston-werner.com/), inventor of Gravatar and cofounder of GitHub.
 Preston-Werner initiated Semantic Versioning to mitigate the bane of what has become known as '[Dependency Hell](https://en.m.wikipedia.org/wiki/Dependency_hell)'.
-I have experienced this particularly with Python, which has caused me much grief.
-Therefore, anything that minimises it, or indeed renders it as a historical oddity in software development, has my endorsement.
+I first experienced this particularly with installing packages in Termux with Python package dependencies, which have caused me much Perplexity and grief.
+Therefore, anything that minimises it, or indeed renders it as a historical artefact and  oddity in software development, has my endorsement.

 **Licensing**